Get

 5 Tips to Prepare Your Dog for a Stomach X-Ray: Vet Approved Advice

-To check your dog’s stomach, your vet will perform what’s called an abdominal X-ray, which checks the stomach and surrounding organs of the abdomen including the liver, intestines, bladder, kidneys, prostate gland, or uterus.
+To check your dog’s stomach, the vet will perform what’s called an abdominal X-ray, which checks the stomach and surrounding organs of the abdomen including the liver, intestines, bladder, kidneys, prostate gland, or uterus.

 divider dog paws 4 oct 2024